pablomi7-droid/Seeq-Soft-Sensor-AddOn/README.md

 Additional model types, hyperparameters and number of cross-validation folds to include in GridSearchCV can easily be updated to adapt the AddOn to specific needs.

+### What metrics determined the model used for predictions?
+The metrics to determine the best estimator are proportion of correct predictions for classification and MAPE (mean absolute percentage error) for regression.
+These metrics can be substituted for custom metrics if desired.

 ### What is the difference between 'Accuracy' and 'Speed' mode?
+By default, the program will work in Accuracy mode, testing all models types and hyperparameter combinations defined in GridSearchCV and generating the predictions with the best estimator found based on the defined metric.
+In Speed mode, the program will stop the GridSearchCV if it finds a model with metric score higher or equal to 85% and use the first "good enough" model found for predictions.